SlimeKnights/slimeknights.github.io/_posts/2026-02-01-satchel-update.md

 {% include update/image.html name="rebalance" alt="Updated effects of pewter after the rebalance." %}

+Several metals had power adjustments:

-Pewter, constantan/brass, and iron all had adjustments to their powers.
-Pewter has the most notable changes as tapping grants less damage, but also grants some temporary instant health.
-Constantan/brass is notably more viable for combat, while iron is more useful when tapped.
+* Pewter has the most notable changes as tapping grants less damage, but also grants some temporary instant health.
+* Constantan/brass is notably more viable for combat as it no longer constantly ignites you, though it deals less damage when you are not on fire.
+* Iron grants more knockback resistance when tapped.
+* Gold heals a bit faster, so it outpaces normal hunger healing.
+* Rose gold no longer grants saturation, ensuring you don't get fast hunger healing from it (which made it better than gold).

 ### Fireproof Items